top of page

 CT-STEM Fair

 The Connecticut STEM Fair was started in 2001 and has grown rapidly over the last 15 years.
-The 2024 fair was held virtually and showcased the original research of more than 250 students.
+The 2025 fair was held virtually and showcased the original research of more than 250 students.
 A key element of the Fair is the interactive judging of all entrants.

 Students receive awards in four scientific categories: health, physical, environmental, and behavioral.
 Within each category, awards are given for both completed projects and research proposals.

-The fair will be split into two dates:
+The fair was split into two dates:

 Completed Projects Fair February 1st, 2025